The Atlas classification of 34 public management subjects

 - General Preparation (with the further distinction between the “how to” Analysis and Skills subjects and the “why does” Institutions and Context subjects) vs. Specific Practice Preparation (with the further distinction between Management Functions subjects and Policy Sectors subjects).
 These distinctions are reflected in the four domains indicated by the columns in the table above.

 - Policy-oriented subjects vs. management-oriented subjects.
-This distinction, which harkens back a half century to the 1960s movement to create MPP programs focusing on policy analysis to complement MPA programs focusing on public sector management, is indicated by Pol or Mgt in parentheses in the table above: either policy-oriented subjects management-oriented subjects, with two subjects (Policy Analysis and Process; Implementation and Delivery) designated 50-50.
+This distinction, which harkens back a half century to the 1960s movement to create MPP programs focusing on policy analysis to complement MPA programs focusing on public sector management, is indicated by Pol or Mgt in parentheses in the table below: either policy-oriented subjects management-oriented subjects, with two subjects (Policy Analysis and Process; Implementation and Delivery) designated 50-50.
 These are used to generate MPP/MPA Curricular Types, where programs with 60% or more of policy-oriented subjects are categorized as policy oriented and those programs with more than 40% management-oriented subjects are categorized as management oriented.

 - Mathematics-economics intensive subjects vs. other subjects.
 This distinction is important for determining the academic preparation of both teaching faculty and students.
 Such courses tend to be taught by economists rather than political scientists, and students usually require some undergraduate preparation in economics and statistics.
 These subjects are indicated by the (Math-Econ) label in the table above.